ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/compilation.rst

-To restart a simulation after normal termination you will again require the original CONTROL file (*augment it to include the* **restart** *directive and/or extend the length and duration of the new targeted MD run*), the FIELD (and TABLE and/or TABEAM) file, and a CONFIG file, which is the exact copy of the REVCON file created by the previous job.
+To restart a simulation after normal termination you will again require the original CONTROL file (*augment it to include the* **restart** *directive and/or extend the length and duration of the new targeted MD run*), the FIELD (and TABVDW and/or TABEAM) file, and a CONFIG file, which is the exact copy of the REVCON file created by the previous job.
 You will also require a new file: REVOLD
 (Section :ref:`The REVOLD File<revold-file>`), which is an exact copy of